Skip to Main Content

 Funding for lodging or transportation will not be provided.

-Satellite Past Awardees
+Past Scholarship Awardees

-SSPI Article
+2023 SSPI Article

 On March 10, SSPI-WISE (SSPI Women in Space Engagement) announced the three scholarship winners for an all-access pass to SATELLITE2023.
 This initiative, carried out in partnership with Access Intelligence, provides new opportunities for younger women to attend this distinguished space conference.
 The three winners of 2023 are: